Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 [**CMSIS-Toolbox**](README.md) **> Build Overview**

 This chapter describes the overall concept of the CMSIS-Toolbox build process.
-It outlines the content of *user input files* that describes the software application, and contains references to examples and project templates.
+It outlines the content of *csolution project files* that describes the software application, and contains references to examples and project templates.

 - [Project Examples](#project-examples) helps to get started with the tools.
 - [Project Structure](#project-structure) describes the overall structure of projects.